978-270-0755

 Our Mission

-Develop scalable, cost-effective algae photo bioreactors (PBR) to reduce CO2 and produce algae to deliver nutrition for humans, animals, and fish; organic sources for cosmetics, pharmaceuticals; carbon sequestration; water purification; and organic nutrients for crops.
+Develop scalable, cost-effective algae photo bioreactors (PBR) to from CO2 to produce algae.
+Algae delivers nutrition for humans, animals and fish; Algae is an organic source for cosmetics and pharmaceuticals; Algae is a hydro feedstock and organic nutrients for crops.

 2008 – PHYCO2 LLC was formed by Greg Hagopian, Managing Member, and Robert (Bob) Morgan, Secretary, as a Delaware LLC.
 The company’s purpose was to sequester CO2 from power plants through a photosynthetic process with algae.
 Bob Morgan designed the first helical coil reactor.